TeachMeInc/SWAG-API-Unity/README.md

 # SWAG API - Unity Plugin & Example

 This example shows how to use the SWAG API with Unity.

-See [SwagAPI.cs](https://github.com/TeachMeInc/SWAG-API-Unity/blob/2021.3.3f/Assets/Plugins/WebGL/SwagAPI.cs) for a list of available methods.
+See [SwagAPI.cs](https://github.com/TeachMeInc/SWAG-API-Unity/blob/2021.3.3f/Assets/Plugins/WebGL/SwagAPI.cs) for a list of available plugin methods.

+See [this PDF](https://github.com/TeachMeInc/SWAG-API-Unity/blob/2021.3.3f/SwagAPI/swag-api-developers%202.0.9.pdf) for more comprehensive documentation. (subject to change)

 An end-to-end example can be found in this repository in the SampleScene scene.